You've spent a lot of time creating, mowing and looking after your lawn, now it's time to enjoy it!

 Alternatively, you could put up a wigwam and your pint-sized party-goers will camp out in it all day – leaving the grown-ups to enjoy their own fun.

 Want to really get the party started?
 You need music.
-And while you don't want to annoy all your neighbors with an overly loud sound, a tinny old speaker won't do, either.
-Go for a portable speaker that you can easily bring out into the garden and move it around should you need to.
+And while you don't want to annoy your neighbours with an overly loud sound, a portable speaker is usually the way to go.
+As you can easily bring out into the garden and move it around should you need to.
 Then you just make sure you have a playlist of all your favourite party songs ready to go!

 Outdoor lanterns and lights are a must if you want to keep the garden party going once the sun goes down.
 Go for solar-powered lights so you won’t have to scrabble around for extension cables or batteries.